-The special meeting will be held at , 2006, at the convenience of our stockholders, the meeting will be videocast to and at other locations, and will be webcast on our website (www.saic.com) and on ISSAIC.
+The special meeting will be held at SAIC Conference Center, 1710 SAIC Drive, McLean, Virginia, on August 29, 2006, at 1:00 p.m. (local time).
+For the convenience of our stockholders, the meeting will be videocast to Conference Room 2040 in Building D of our offices at 10260 Campus Point Drive, San Diego, California and at other locations, and will be webcast on our website (www.saic.com) and on ISSAIC.